philleconnect/ServerContainers/README.md

+__Archived: Not actively maintained anymore!__

 # What ist this?

-PhilleConnect is an all-new open-source next generation school network solution.
+PhilleConnect is an open-source school network solution.

 ## Philosophy